 Ghostty Terminal: A Complete Setup Guide for Modern Mac Development

-Ghostty is a cutting-edge terminal emulator that’s rapidly gaining popularity among developers and power users.
-Built with performance and customizability in mind, Ghostty offers a compelling alternative to other terminal emulators like Wezterm.
+Ghostty is a modern, GPU-accelerated terminal emulator that’s quickly gaining popularity among developers and power users.
+It’s fast, native-feeling on macOS, and straightforward to configure.

 Key Features of Ghostty